rajatsharma2204/AML_Tutorial_GANs/stackedgans.md

 And  is trained to fool the representation discriminator  with the adversarial loss defined by:

 $$\displaystyle {\cal L}_{G_i}^{adv}={\mathbb E}_{h_{i+1}\sim P_{data, E}, z_i\sim P_{z_i}}[-\log(D_i(G_i(h_{i+1}, z)))]$$

-During joint training, the adversarial loss provided by representational discriminators can also be regarded as a type of deep supervision, providing intermediate supervision signals.
-In our current formulation, $E$ is a discriminative model, and $G$ is a generative model conditioned on labels.
-However, it is also possible to train SGAN without using label information: $E$ can be trained with an unsupervised objective and $G$ can be cast into an unconditional generative model by removing the label input from the top generator.

 ## Sampling